Article by Eric H.

 Below, view some additional photos of downtown Walpole to get an idea of the area and its shops.
 Look forward to you shopping or doing business here!

-Editor’s note: the author of this article is not affiliated with Walpole town government and merely writes from a personal and enthusiastic perspective!
+Editor’s note: the author of this article has no vested interest in Walpole and merely writes from a personal and enthusiastic perspective!